engaging-computing/Teaching/ExampleCode/C++/README.md

 Linux
 -----
-NEW: There will be an install script in this directory that will:
+There is an install script in this directory that will:
 - pull down iSENSE Class code
 - pull down picojson header file
 - install the following packages: curl, libcurl